isabella232/asset-compute.en/help/best-practices.md

 ## Single focused {#single-focused}

-Workers should only wdo a single action.
+Workers should only do a single action.
 Warm containers in OpenWhisk are never reused for another action, so there is no benefit of having workers doing multiple actions.

 ## Startup time {#startup-time}